bioinformatics-core-shared-training/crukci-cluster-transition/README.md

 # CRUKCI Cluster Transition - Hands-on training sessions

-4 hands-on training sessions to use the cluster to run analysis @ CRUKCI for complete novice.
+4 hands-on training sessions for using the cluster to run analysis @ CRUKCI for complete novice.

 ## What do you need?